You’re not alone if you think black bees only come in one variety. Most people believe all black bees are the same, but this isn’t the case!

 There are very few records on the species in North America, but they are common in Africa and Australia.
 They do not mimic leafcutter ants but use their coloration as camouflage while gathering nectar.

-In addition to being mimics, these bees can also be parasitic – laying eggs inside another type of insect’s nest.
+In addition to being mimics, these bees can be parasitic – laying eggs inside another insect’s nest.

-Acarapis woodi are types of black bees found in California and New Zealand.
-They feed primarily on flowers that produce nectar all year long, like acacias.
+Acarapis woodi is a black bee found in California and New Zealand.
+They feed primarily on flowers that produce nectar year-round, like acacias.

 3. Two-Spotted Longhorn Bee